emndeniz/GameOfThrones/README.md

 * Categories
   - Shows category list to the user.
 Users can select any category to see related items.
 * Items
   - Shows item list to the user.
 Items can be Books, Houses, and Characters.
-User can select an item to see it's details
+Users can select an item to see its details
 * Details.
   - Shows all fetched data for the selected item.

 ### Preview:
 ![](https://media.giphy.com/media/8IvKCpzm7ohdVVKEa2/giphy.gif)